soobnoid/termanul/manulscript.md

 0
 ```

 you may also invoke scripts with `await interpreter.exec("echo cmd", term)`, though side effects may make that a bad idea.
 Making this more reliable is a top priority.
-Also I feel as though I shouldn't have to mention this, but do not try running a command when another callstack is active.

 ## TOOO
 ### more documentation.